|Hotels & hostels|

 |Sports & adventure sports|

 |Pictures La Rambla - Las Ramblas|

 Pictures Las Ramblas Barcelona

 Barcelona's most famous pedestrian street is called "La Rambla."
 It is also often called "Las Ramblas."
-This is because La Rambla is actually six streets or six rambla sections which each have a different name.
+This is because La Rambla is one long street with six sections which each have a different name.

 > Read about Las Ramblas street in Barcelona

 Autumn view of La Rambla.
-La Rambla starts at Barcelona's central square Plaza Catalunya and ends at the marina in Barcelona harbour which is called Port Vell.
+Las Ramblas starts at Barcelona's central square Plaza Catalunya and ends at the marina in Barcelona harbour called Port Vell.

 Barca Fountain.
 This is the famous "Font de les Canaletes" drinking fountain at the top of La Rambla.
 THis is where Barca fans (known as "cules") come to celebrate big victories.
 See pictures of Barca fans celebrations.
 It is said that if you drink from this fountain you will fall in love with Barcelona and always come back.